The American Center Funding Opportunities

 Indirect Costs: These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
 If your organization has a Negotiated Indirect Cost Rate (NICRA) and includes NICRA charges in the budget, attach a copy of your latest NICRA.
 Organizations that have never had a NICRA may request indirect costs of 10% of the modified total direct costs as defined in 2 CFR 200.68.

 “Cost Sharing” refers to contributions from the organization or other entities other than the U.S. Embassy.
 It also includes in-kind contributions such as volunteers’ time and donated venues.

 Alcoholic Beverages: Please note that award funds cannot be used for alcoholic beverages.

 EMK Center Funding Opportunities

-Our Edward M. Kennedy Center for Public Service and the Arts (EMK Center) awards small grants of Taka 100,000-800,000 every year to individuals/groups active in volunteerism, women’s empowerment, education, community development, youth engagement, and the arts, as well as entrepreneurship related projects in Bangladesh.
+The Edward M. Kennedy Center for Public Service and the Arts (EMK Center) awards small grants of Taka 100,000-800,000 every year to individuals/groups active in volunteerism, women’s empowerment, education, community development, youth engagement, and the arts, as well as entrepreneurship related projects in Bangladesh.
 Take a look at the small grants we have awarded here.
 Stay tuned for next year’s grants.

 Embassy Procurement Opportunities

-No procurement opportunity available right now.
+There is no procurement opportunity available right now.

 USAID Procurement Opportunities